Case Study

 The AMZ race car in action

-Replacing the Spatial Dual, Certus Evo is a groundbreaking dual antenna GNSS aided Inertial Navigation System (INS) that provides extremely accurate position, velocity, acceleration, and orientation.
-It offers near FOG performance combined with the reliability of MEMS sensors.
-Low SWaP-C (Size, Weight, Power, and Cost) and multiple communication interfaces make for easy integration.
-It is available in both OEM and rugged packages.
+Certus Evo is an AI-based MEMS GNSS-aided INS that provides extremely accurate position, velocity, acceleration and orientation under the most demanding conditions.
+It offers FOG-like performance combined with the reliability and affordability of MEMS sensors.
+It features low SWaP-C (Size, Weight, Power, and Cost), internal data logging, and multiple communication interfaces for easy integration.
+Certus Evo is available in both OEM and rugged packages and comes standard with licence-free 1 cm RTK position accuracy.